Apostolos-Daniel/toli-io-personal-website/content/post/agile-in-the-city-bristol-bath-2023.md

 ## Learning & growing capabilities

 I have spent enough years now working in software-centric businesses that I can clearly see the value of learning in any company.
 Learning is a core capability that makes or breaks a company.
-There were plenty of talks that explored this theme at the confrence.
+There were plenty of talks that explored this theme at the conference.

 ### How teams remember